Audacity21/GDSC-KLEF-Hacktoberfest/README.md

 # GDSC KLEF Hacktoberfest
 ![](banner.png)
 ## About
 This Repository's sole purpose is to help beginners and as well as experienced people contribute to Open Source Programming.
-The repository consists of a large number of Data Structures and Algorithms implemented in more than one language.
-The repository also contains some of the competitive program solutions.
+The repository consists of projects made using Google or open-source technologies.
 As a part of Hacktoberfest Code of Conduct no spamming or irrelevant PRs will be accepted.

 ## How to Contribute
 - Read the [Contributing Guidelines](Contributing.md) before making a PR.